joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6287395/2025/04/17/aaron-rodgers-pat-mcafee-jets-steelers-free-agency/

 **Trump Official Asked I.R.S.
 About Audit of ‘High-Profile Friend of the President’**\
-`The Treasury Department official wrote to the I.R.S. that Mike Lindell, the pillow entrepreneur, was “concerned he may have been inappropriately targeted.”`\
+`A Treasury Department official wrote to the I.R.S. that Mike Lindell, the pillow entrepreneur, was “concerned he may have been inappropriately targeted.”`\
 https://nytimes.com/2025/04/17/us/politics/trump-irs-audit-lindell.html

 **Michelle Williams, Sofia Coppola and Fran Lebowitz Get a Seat at Donald Judd’s Table**\